 How an Apprenticeship can benefit your equine career

 As specialist equine recruitment consultants, we see the good and bad outcomes of many an unstructured career pathway and the results of the “rooky errors” grooms can without correct information and guidance.
 We’re passionate about the part we can play in improving the choices available to an equine groom by offering choice and credible career pathways.
+In as much, we’re only too aware of how an apprenticeship can benefit your equine career.

 Many equestrians join the equine industry by making a blind leap into it, accepting the first job available to them.
 Needless to say, this isn’t often a constructive foundation for a fruitful career in the equine industry.
 Many grooms then resort to “job-hopping” in search of the training and opportunities they crave, without realising the damaging effect this has on their CV and future career prospects.